enowars/enowars7-service-radio/README.md

 * Listen to radio
 * Upload a mp3 file
 * Search already accepted proposals
+* Write in your profile bio/ festivals you visited
+* Read history of Thunderwave Radio Station

 ## Vulnerability
 * SSTI --> In config is flag, flag can also obtained by creating a user like "ad" and then to go to "/UPLOAD_FOLDER/admin.mp3" since it only checks if username is in file name of the file you want to obtain.
-Since admin.mp3 contains flag you can read it that way too, it is stored in the comment tag of the audio file
+Since admin.mp3 contains flag you can read it that way too, it is stored in the comment tag of the audio file (intermiedate)
-* SQL Injection --> one of the entries in DB contains flag (NOT YET)
+* Bypass profile control mechanism to obtain flag (beginner)

 ## Run service
 * docker-compose up --build